qais001-pr/todo/README.md

 🎯 Project Name
-This repository contains the source code for a freelance gig delivered via [Fiverr/Upwork/Direct Client].
-The project was developed to meet the client's custom requirements using modern, efficient tools and best practices.
+Todo App
 📦 Project Overview
-Client Requirement:

-A brief description of what the client asked for.
-Example: "A mobile Todo app built using React Native with real-time sync using Firebase."
+A mobile Todo app built using React Native with real-time sync using Firebase.

 Deliverables: